 Questions arising at a meeting of the Trustees shall be decided by a majority of votes; if an equality of votes arises, the chairperson of the meeting shall have a casting vote.

-No business shall be dealt with at a meeting of the Trustees unless a quorum is present; the quorum for meetings of the Trustees shall be fixed by the Trustees from time to time but it shall never be less than 3.
+No business shall be dealt with at a meeting of the Trustees unless a quorum is present.
+The quorum for meetings of the Trustees shall be a minimum of four Trustees or 40% of the Board rounded up to the nearest whole number, whichever is higher and shall consist of at least two Sabbatical or Student Trustees and two External Trustees.

+For the avoidance of doubt, where the resolution or issue under discussion concerns a matter in respect of which some or all of the Trustees have a conflict of interest, the quorum shall be as prescribed in these Articles.

 If at any time the number of Trustees in office falls below the number fixed as the quorum, the remaining Trustee(s) may act only for the purpose of filling vacancies or of calling a general meeting.